-Network Admins choose the Configurations's baseline version based on the following criteria:
+Network admins should choose to configure baseline based on the following criteria:

-In short, the admin chooses a configuration version which is flexible, stable and versatile in nature.
+In short, the admin must choose a baseline configuration version that is flexible, stable, and versatile.

-A running configuration is the current or the latest configuration version and any change made in it will not be saved, unless it is synced with the startup configuration or the Baseline configuration.
+A running configuration is the current or most-recent configuration version on a device.
+Any changes made to a running configuration will not be saved unless the configuration is synced with the startup configuration or the configuration baseline.

-In that case, a Baseline configuration acts as a fall back mechanism as the admin can directly upload the Baseline configuration to bring back the devices to running state.
-Thus, Baseline configuration not only reduces device down time but also gives admins enough time to identify the cause of a network outage without affecting productivity.
+Baseline configurations act as a fall-back mechanism in case of an emergency.
+An admin can directly upload configuration baseline to devices to bring them back to a running state.
+Baseline configurations not only reduce device downtime, but also give admins enough time to identify the cause of a network outage without affecting productivity.

-Baseline configurations can be labelled in multiple devices by choosing the best performing configuration versions for both running and startup configurations.
-When there is a network outage, the baseline configuration versions can be uploaded in bulk in the network devices.
-Uploading configuration's Baseline version can be done instantaneously and can reduce downtime in more than 1000 network devices real quick.
+Baseline configurations can be labeled in multiple devices by choosing the best performing configuration versions for both running and startup configurations.
+When there is a network outage, configuration baseline versions can be uploaded in bulk to network devices.
+Uploading a configuration's baseline version can be done instantly and can quickly reduce downtime for more than 1,000 network devices at once.

-The quality of a network configuration plays a major role in determining the performance of any network device.
-Faulty configuration changes often lead to performance degradation and might even cause heavy losses in some cases.
-This can be avoided by thoroughly scrutinizing the configurations and making necessary changes to improve its performance.
-Let us see how configuration Baseline versions help to improve the quality of configurations
+The quality of a network configuration plays a major role in determining the performance of network devices.
+Faulty configuration changes often lead to performance degradation and, in some cases, may even lead to heavy losses.
+These issues can be avoided by thoroughly scrutinizing the configurations and making necessary changes to improve performance.

-When one device configuration is similar to another configuration but does not produce the desired output as that configuration, the network admin can improve the quality of the under-performing configuration by comparing it with the Baseline version of the configuration.
-By doing so, the admin can check where he can improve the configuration to make it perform better, thereby improving the quality of the configuration.
+When one device configuration is similar to another configuration but does not produce the same desired output as that configuration, then a network admin can improve the quality of the under-performing configuration by comparing it with the configuration's baseline version.
+Through a comparison, an admin can check where the configuration can be improved.

-Thus, a Baseline configuration can be used for averting network disasters and for improving the performance of existing configurations as well.
+As shown above, baseline configurations can be used for averting network disasters and for improving the performance of existing configurations.